Scholarship is a Nod to Human Rights, Diversity, Inclusion

 This scholarship — awarded annually to a high school senior in Eden Prairie who has promoted human rights, diversity, and an inclusive community spirit — is named in honor of Dr. Jean Harris, the mayor of Eden Prairie from 1996 to 2001.

 One high school graduating senior who resides in Eden Prairie and who plans to pursue post-secondary education is selected annually by the Foundation’s Grant Committee to receive the $1,500 scholarship, which is to be used toward tuition or fees.
-The 2014 winner was Sienna Ramos, the 2015 winner was Spencer Stoltz, and the 2016 winner was Caroline Frischmon.
+In 2018, for the first time, a second year of the scholarship, also at $1,500, was made available and awarded to Naya Hill.
+The 2014 Harris Scholarship winner was Sienna Ramos, the 2015 winner was Spencer Stoltz, the 2016 winner was Caroline Frischmon, the 2017 winner was Naya Hill, the 2018 winners were Ethan Jones and Naya Hill, the 2019 winners were Bianca Byfield and Ethan Jones, and the 2020 winners were Jasmine Carter and Bianca Byfield.

-Applications are typically taken starting in December, and until about the third week in February.
-The award is made at the Foundation’s spring gala, EP Gives.
-For more information, contact Executive Director Mark Weber at email@example.com or call (952) 949-8499.
+Applications for the 2021 scholarship are now being accepted, and the deadline for applications is 4 p.m. on Feb.
+12, 2021.
+The award will be presented at the Foundation’s spring gala, EP Gives, on April 29.
+For more information, contact Executive Director Mark Weber at [email protected] or call (952) 949-8499.

 “The Jean Harris Scholarship helped make MIT more affordable for me and my family.
 Because of this scholarship, I was able to focus on academics, activities, and settling into college without needing to get a job during my first semester.
 Thank you, Eden Prairie Community Foundation!” – Sienna Ramos, EPHS, class of 2014, MIT, class of 2018